 The final gallery is a viewing area with a wrap-around video showing examples of how Native people have adjusted to the contemporary world, whether by passing on their traditions or adapting those traditions to the prevailing society.

-At the end of the exhibition, one exits into the Alsdorf Hall of Northwest Coast and Arctic Peoples, but that’s for another visit.
+At the end of the exhibition, one exits into the Alsdorf Hall of Northwest Coast and Arctic Peoples.

 A couple of notes: the exhibition includes a number of videos expanding on some of the phenomena in the displays and re-creations shown, subtitled in English and Spanish.
 There are also panels showing comments on various aspect of Native societies by contemporary Indians, ranging from anthropologists and sociologists to dancers to activists.